flashlin/Samples/markdown/AI-Sprint2.md

 ---
 # What have I done?
-* Unstructured documents:
+* Unorganized documents:
-Re-review the Unstructured data and try to manually remove garbage data.
+Re-review the Unorganized data and try to manually remove garbage data.

 * Use a `MORE-LARGE` model understanding to read the slightly cleaned data.
 Generate QA data.